mannanxanand/Drone-Insurance/README.md

 # Innovative Drone Insurance Pricing Model

 This is an innovative drone insurance pricing model developed during the Hacklytics event at Georgia Tech, where it emerged as the Track Winner for Assurant’s Challenge #2.
 This project optimizes the conventional approach to drone insurance pricing, offering a predictive analysis model that not only enhances accuracy but also provides significant cost reductions ranging from 5% to 30%.
+You can check-out my presentation here: https://www.canva.com/design/DAF_lOHvMXU/humKkEG-P1O7yyRIa8baVA/edit?utm_content=DAF_lOHvMXU&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 It's is my own spin-off to the original version developed by me and my teammate called **FlightShield** (https://github.com/Shaashvat01/FlightShield) where I was responsible for handling and processing data through SAS (Regression) and geenrate synthetic datasets (Python).